 Are Hormones and Antibiotics Used in Veal Raising?

-The stressful lives of veal calves lead to a greater susceptibility to infection and disease, and as a result, they tend to be treated extensively with antibiotics.
-They are treated with more antibiotics than pigs or poultry, which is a cause for concern due to the growing problem of antibiotic-resistant bacteria.
-As the veal sector is one of the biggest per-capita offenders, its contribution to this serious medical issue deserves careful evaluation.
+The stressful lives of veal calves lead to a greater susceptibility to infection and disease, and as a result they are sometimes treated extensively with antibiotics.
+A 2012 study found the highest levels of antibiotics have been found in calves raised to be turned into veal, pigs and poultry, which is a cause for concern due to the growing problem of antibiotic-resistant bacteria.

 How Much Veal Do People Consume?